Sociology Research Latest Stories and Happenings

 Dr. Renzulli's research is concentrated at the intersection of organizations and stratification in the educational setting (K-12 as well as Higher Ed).
 Her main area of research is on the causes and consequences of school organizations and the school-family nexus in the landscape of public education.
 Her current research, funded by the National Science Foundation, examines Parent Teacher Associations and their consequences for school stratification.
 Dr. Renzulli was the editor of Sociology of Education (2016 - 2022), an American Sociological Association journal.
 To read more about Dr. Renzulli, click here.Professor Jeremy Reynolds

-Jeremy Reynolds is professor of sociology at Purdue University.
+Jeremy Reynolds is a professor of sociology at Purdue University.
 He studies how workplaces contribute to inequality.
 Much of his research focuses on variations in the extent to which workers can accommodate personal and family needs by adjusting when, where, and how much they work.
 His recent research examines whether gig work lives up to its promise of providing the work schedules people prefer.
 He is a former winner of the Rosabeth Moss Kanter Award, and he has published in leading journals including American Sociological Review, Social Forces, Work & Occupations, Journal of Marriage and Family, and Industrial & Labor Relations Review.

 To read more about Dr. Reynolds click here.